canata09/E-Commerce-Woo-Plugin-WordPress/README.md

 This varies between themes.
 Once you have found it, delete it.
 In its place, put: <br />
 `<?php woocommerce_content(); ?>` <br />
 This will make it use WooCommerce’s loop instead.
 Save the file.
 You’re done. <br />
+`Note: When creating woocommerce.php in your theme’s folder, you will not be able to override the woocommerce/archive-product.php custom template as woocommerce.php has priority over archive-product.php.
+This is intended to prevent display issues.`

 ## What is the E Commerce Woo Plugin WordPress?